-magnetism, iron, magnetic/nonmagnetic, poles, attract/repel; and

-important applications of magnetism.
+pushes and pulls from direct contact can cause an object to move;

+indirect forces, including gravity and magnetism, can also cause objects to move; and

+forces have applications in our lives.

 Matter

-2.3 The student will investigate and understand basic properties of solids, liquids, and gases.
-Key concepts include
+2.3 The student will investigate and understand that matter can exist in different phases.
+Key ideas include

-identification of distinguishing characteristics of solids, liquids, and gases;
+solids, liquids, and gases have different characteristics; and

-measurement of the mass and volume of solids and liquids; and

-changes in phases of matter with the addition or removal of energy.
+heating and cooling can change the phases of matter.

-Life Processes
+Living Systems and Processes

-2.4 The student will investigate and understand that plants and animals undergo a series of orderly changes as they mature and grow.
-Key concepts include
+2.4 The student will investigate and understand that plants and animals undergo a series of orderly changes as they grow and develop.
+Key ideas include

-animal life cycles; and
+animals have life cycles; and

-plant life cycles.
+plants have life cycles.

-Living Systems

 2.5 The student will investigate and understand that living things are part of a system.
-Key concepts include
+Key ideas include

-living organisms are interdependent with their living and nonliving surroundings;
+organisms are interdependent with their living and nonliving surroundings;

-an animal’s habitat includes adequate food, water, shelter or cover, and space;
+an animal’s habitat provides all of its basic needs; and

-habitats change over time due to many influences; and
+habitats change over time due to many influences.

-fossils provide information about living systems that were on Earth years ago.

-Interrelationships in Earth/Space Systems
+Earth and Space Systems

-2.6 The student will investigate and understand basic types, changes, and patterns of weather.
-Key concepts include
+2.6 The student will investigate and understand that there are different types of weather on Earth.
+Key ideas include

-identification of common storms and other weather phenomena
+different types of weather have specific characteristics;

-the uses and importance of measuring, recording, and interpreting weather data; and
+measuring, recording, and interpreting weather data allows for identification of weather patterns; and

-the uses and importance of tracking weather data over time.

-Earth Patterns, Cycles, and Change
+tracking weather allows us to prepare for the weather and storms.

-2.7 The student will investigate and understand that weather and seasonal changes affect plants, animals, and their surroundings.
-Key concepts include
+2.7 The student will investigate and understand that weather patterns and seasonal changes affect plants, animals, and their surroundings.
+Key ideas include

-effects of weather and seasonal changes on the growth and behavior of living things; and
+weather and seasonal changes affect the growth and behavior of living things;

-weathering and erosion of land surfaces.
+wind and weather can change the land of the land; and

+c) changes can happen quickly or slowly over time.

 Earth Resources

-2.8 The student will investigate and understand that plantsproduce oxygen and food, are a source of useful products, and provide benefits in nature.
-Key concepts include
+2.8 The student will investigate and understand that plants are important natural resources.
+Key ideas include

-important plant products are identified and classified;

 the availability of plant products affects the development of a geographic area;

 plants provide oxygen, homes, and food for many animals; and

-plants can help reduce erosion.
+plants can help reduce the impact of wind and water.

 Grade Three

-The third-grade standards place increasing emphasis on conducting investigations.
-Students are expected to be able to develop questions, formulate simple hypotheses, make predictions, gather data, and use the metric system with greater precision.
-Using information to make inferences and draw conclusions becomes more important.
-In the area of physical science, the standards focus on simple and compound machines, energy, and a basic understanding of matter.
-Behavioral and physical adaptations are examined in relation to the life needs of animals.
-The notion of living systems is further explored in aquatic and terrestrial food chains and diversity in ecosystems.
-Patterns in the natural world are demonstrated in terms of the phases of the moon, tides, seasonal changes, the water cycle, and animal and plant life cycles.
-Geological concepts are introduced through the investigation of the components of soil.
+Interactions in our world

+The focus of science in third grade is interactions in our world.
+Students continue their study of forces by learning about simple machines and they examine the interactions of materials in water.
+They also look at how plants and animals, including humans, are constantly interacting with both the living and nonliving aspects of the environment.
+This includes how adaptations satisfy the life needs of plants and animals and the importance of water, soil, and the Sun in the survival of plants and animals.
+Throughout the elementary years, students will develop scientific skills, supported by mathematics and computational thinking, as they learn science content.
+In third grade, students will develop skills in posing questions and predicting outcomes, planning and conducting simple investigations, collecting and analyzing data, constructing explanations, and communicating information about the natural world.

-Scientific Investigation, Reasoning, and Logic
+Scientific Skills and Processes